moodio/msal-flutter/README.md

 The new authority template is `https://<tenant>.b2clogin.com/tfp/<tenant>.onmicrosoft.com/<user-flow>` e.g. `https://msalfluttertest.b2clogin.com/tfp/msalfluttertest.onmicrosoft.com/B2C_1_sisu`

+For troubleshooting known bugs in the new build, please scroll down to the bottom of the page where all bugs and fixes we find will be noted.

 # MSAL Wrapper Library for Flutter
 Please note this product is in very early alpha release and subject to change and bugs.